-Scream movies in order: What is the best order to watch?
+What is the best order to watch all the Scream movies?

 Scream (2022)

 The latest entrant into the franchise is confusingly called Scream, just like the first film.
-However, it's not a remake, and still features the original cast of Neve Campbell as Sidney, Courteney Cox as Gale and David Arquette as Dewey.
+This isn't a remake, though, and it still features the original cast of Neve Campbell as Sidney, Courteney Cox as Gale and David Arquette as Dewey.

-Set 25 years after the original Scream, the fifth film features a new killer in Woodsboro, undoubtedly planning on making Sidney's life unpleasant.
+Set 25 years after the original Scream, the fifth film features a host of new characters and is something of a reset for the franchise.
+However, it stays true to the original format, complete with comedic moments, whodunnit mystery, meta-commentary and boatloads of gore.

+It's an excellent passing of the torch for the movies to come.

 Complete Scream movie watch order at a glance